-The Supervisory Board would like to thank the staff, executives and Management Board of the SolarWorld group for their extraordinary efforts and loyalty to the company.
+The Supervisory Board would like to thank the SolarWorld staff and management for their extraordinary effort and loyalty to the company.

 Supervisory Activities of the Supervisory Board

-The Supervisory Board once again accompanied the Management Board in an advisory capacity during the past fiscal year and supervised its activities on the basis of written and verbal reports, and meetings with the Management Board.
-In addition to these meetings, my predecessor, Dr. Claus Recktenwald, and I, were also both in regular contact with the Management Board in our capacity as Supervisory Board Chairman.
-The Management Board informed the Supervisory Board regularly and without delay on all issues relevant to the company’s planning, including the financial, investment and HR planning; course of business, ongoing revenue, earnings and liquidity development; economic situation of the company and group, including risk situation and management; compliance within the group; strategic realignment within the framework of the restructuring processes developed and implemented by the Management Board; and important decisions and transactions relating to the company and group.
-As required by law and the rules of procedure for the Management Board, the Supervisory Board was involved in all decisions that were of fundamental importance to the company.
-This applied particularly in cases where mandatory approvals were required for transactions.
+The Supervisory Board once again accompanied the Management Board in an advisory capacity during the past fiscal year and supervised its activities on the basis of written and verbal management reports and Supervisory Board meetings.
+In addition, the chairman of the Supervisory Board also maintained regular contact with the Management Board outside Supervisory Board meetings.
+The Management Board informed the Supervisory Board regularly and without delay on all issues relevant to the company’s planning, including the financial, investment and HR planning; course of business; ongoing revenue, earnings and liquidity development; economic situation of the company and group, including risk situation and risk management; compliance within the group; strategic realignment of the group within the framework of the restructuring process developed and implemented by the Management Board; as well as important decisions and transactions relating to the company and group.
+Reporting was as and when appropriate, i.e. when specifically requested by the Supervisory Board, as well as regularly according to the rules of procedure issued by the Supervisory Board for the Management Board.
 The Supervisory Board also consulted external advisors where necessary.
-In addition, Supervisory Board members also visited production facilities and conducted talks with the responsible parties.
+As required by law, as well as by the Articles of Association and the rules of procedure for the Management Board, the Supervisory Board was involved in all decisions of fundamental importance to the company.
+This applies in particular for transactions requiring approval.

 Composition of the Supervisory Board